AGREEMENT BY AND BETWEEN

-B. Is an employee in one of the following assignments:
+B. Is an employee in one of the following classifications:

-The job qualifications for each assignment of employee are set forth in the Union Employee Handbook and Personnel Policy and Procedures Manual.
+The job qualifications for each classification of employee are set forth in the Union Employee Handbook and Personnel Policy and Procedures Manual.

-Acceptance of an assignment by an employee indicates acceptance of all responsibilities entrusted to members to complete that assignment.
-The Authority may designate an employee with a greater seniority or experience in a particular assignment to be responsible for an employee with lesser seniority or experience who has been assigned to assist in the performance of duties.
+Acceptance of a classification by an employee indicates acceptance of all responsibilities entrusted to members of that classification.
+An employee in a higher classification shall be responsible for a helper from a lower classification when one is assigned to assist in the performance of duties.

-The EMUA has the right as a management responsibility to designate employees for any assignments, to reject any employee for a certain assignment or to reassign any employee to a different assignment.
+The EMUA has the right as a management responsibility to assign classifications, to reject any employee for assignment to a certain classification or to reassign any employee to a different classification.

 C. A probationary employee is not entitled to retroactive benefits of the type described above after the probationary period has terminated, except for such benefits as are required by law.

 D. The EMUA shall notify the Union when any new employees are hired to fill positions within the terms of this Agreement.
-Probationary employees shall be evaluated every thirty (30) days by the EMUA.
-During the probationary period of one hundred eighty (180) consecutive calendar days or as extended as set forth in Paragraph E below, the employee may be discharged without recourse, provided that the EMUA may not discharge or discipline for the purpose of discriminating against union members.
+During the probationary period of 90 consecutive calendar days or as extended as forth in Paragraph E below, the employee may be discharged without recourse, provided that the EMUA may not discharge or discipline for the purpose of discriminating against union members.

-E. After one hundred eighty (180) consecutive days of employment, the probationary employee shall be entitled to all benefits and privileges of a regular employee.
-The EMUA may, however, in its discretion, extend the probationary period for a period not to exceed an additional 90 calendar days but this shall not affect the probationary employee’s right to receive benefits.
+E. After 90 consecutive days of employment, the probationary employee shall be entitled to all benefits and privileges of a regular employee.
+The EMUA may, however, in its discretion, extend the probationary period for an additional 90 calendar days but this shall not affect the probationary employee's right to receive benefits.
 After successful completion of the probationary period, the employee shall be placed on the regular seniority list.
-In case of discharge within the probationary period, the EMUA shall notify the Union in writing.
+In case of discharge within the probationary period, as may be extended, the EMUA shall notify the Union in writing.